A branching particle system as a model of semipushed fronts: Introduction

-They observe that the fluctuations in the pushed regime appear on a time scale $N^{\tilde{\alpha}-1}$, so that the transition between the weakly and fully pushed regimes occurs at $v=\frac{3}{4}\sqrt{2}c_0$.
-This is consistent with Theorem \ref{semipushedfr}: if $r=\frac{1}{2}$, $c_0=1$ so that the transition occurs at $v=\frac{3}{4}\sqrt{2}$, which corresponds to the critical value $\mu_c$ from Equation \eqref{def:muc}, delineating the semi pushed and the pushed regime.
-Besides, note that for $c_0=1$, we have
+Birzu, Hallatschek and Korolev observe that the fluctuations in the pushed regime appear on a time scale $N^{\tilde{\alpha}-1}$, so that the transition between the weakly and fully pushed regimes occurs at $v=\frac{3}{4}\sqrt{2}c_0$.
+This is consistent with Theorem \ref{semipushedfr}: if $r_0=\frac{1}{2}$, then $c_0=1$, so that the transition occurs at $v=\frac{3}{4}\sqrt{2}$, which corresponds to the critical value $\mu_c$ from Equation \eqref{def:muc}, delineating the semipushed and the pushed regimes.
+In addition, for $c_0=1$, we have

-which seems to indicate the existence of a universality class given the definition of $\alpha$ (see Equation \eqref{defalpha:rho}).
-Besides, note that the exponent $\alpha$ (resp. $\tilde{\alpha}$) depends on $\rho$ (resp. $B$) only through the drift $\mu$ (resp. the speed $v$).
-This can be explained by the fact that the particles which cause the jumps in the CSBP stay far away from the regions where the branching rate depends on $\rho$ (see below for further explanations).
+which seems to indicate the existence of a universality class given our definition of $\alpha$ (see Equation \eqref{defalpha:rho}).
+In particular, note that the exponent $\alpha$ (resp. $\tilde{\alpha}$) depends on $\rho$ (resp. $B$) only through the drift $\mu$ (resp. the speed $v$).
+This can be explained by the fact that the particles causing the jumps in the CSBP stay far away from the region in which the branching rate depends on $\rho$ (see below for further explanations).

-We now investigate the asymptotic behaviours of $\mu$ and $v$ as the cooperation parameters $\rho$ and $B$ tend to their critical values.
-First, note that Equation \eqref{eq:speedPDE} implies that for $r=\frac{1}{2}$,
+We now investigate the asymptotic behaviour of $\mu$ and $v$ as the cooperation parameters $\rho$ and $B$ tend to their critical values.
+First, note that Equation \eqref{eq:speedPDE} implies that, for $r_0=\frac{1}{2}$,

 On the other hand, by definition of $\mu$ (see Equation (\ref{def:murho})), we have $\frac{\pi^2}{4}\leqslant \rho-\mu^2\leqslant \pi^2$, so that

 When $B\to 2$, $B>2$, a second order Taylor expansion gives that